zhaohuabing/jekyll_blog_backup/_posts/2018-05-07-cryptocurrency_week1_cryptographic_hash_function.markdown

 It's impossible to find two inputs which can produce the same outputs.

- the collision does exist because the inputs can be any data and the outputs are only 2 to 256 possibilities.
+The collision does exist because the inputs can be any data and the outputs are only 2 to 256 possibilities.

 But for a good hash function, it's just impossible to find them in an acceptable time frame even use all the computers to solve this together on the earth.